Luis F. Torrens Sotomayor

 ◇ The company needed to improve the efficiency and quality of tablet manufacturing processes, including addressing issues with coating process leaks and dimensional inspection of equipment.◇ Supported manufacturing operations by monitoring processes, documenting deviations, and providing direct support to compression and coating areas.
 Investigated coating process leaks to understand mass balance and analyzed the dimensional inspection process for the FETTE 2090 & FETTE 3090i compressors.◇ Contributed to enhanced process efficiency and quality control by identifying and addressing critical issues, which helped streamline operations and improve the accuracy of manufacturing processes.

-Luis F. Torrens Sotomayor Skills
+Luis F. Torrens Sotomayor education

-Frequently Asked Questions about Luis F. Torrens Sotomayor
+Frequently asked questions about Luis F. Torrens Sotomayor

 What company does Luis F. Torrens Sotomayor work for?

-Luis F. Torrens Sotomayor works for Center For Pharmaceutical Engineering Development And Learning
+Luis F. Torrens Sotomayor works for Center for Pharmaceutical Engineering Development and Learning.

 What schools did Luis F. Torrens Sotomayor attend?